Soptq/gnosis-safe-delegate-dapp/README.md

 # Gnosis Safe Delegate Dapp

-This project demonstrates how to develop a dapp To allow Gnosis-Safe deligation via Metamask, Ledger or even other providers.
+This project demonstrates how to develop a dapp To allow Gnosis-Safe delegation via Metamask, Ledger or even other providers.

 A live demo at https://youtu.be/9Jxe_1COHHk